Budddy/exst/README.md

 - Tests
   - Linux
     - To compile the tests run `cmake -Dtests=ON <PATH_TO_EXST_DIRECTORY>` and then `make`.
-  - Windows
-    - To compile the tests run `cmake -Dtests=ON -G "MinGW Makefiles" <PATH_TO_EXST_DIRECTORY>` and then `mingw32-make`.
-Then put the htd dll library in the same folder as the exst binary.

 ## Options:
 - `--printDgraph=<format>[,<filePath>]`